 first church was built in 1734.

-miles east of Prairie du Rocher is the reconstructed Fort de Chartres (photo
+miles west of Prairie du Rocher is the reconstructed Fort de Chartres (photo

 left.)
 The first fort was a wooden stockade built in 1718 to provide a base

 for civil authority and military protection for the region.
 This

 fortification and a second both succumbed to the ravages of the Mississippi